(Added at v2.5)

 The Suitability Modeler widget uses fast, web-based weighted raster overlay to generate models from a service.
 You can start from a blank state of a weighted raster overlay (WRO) service or a preconfigured WRO model.
 Choose layers, assign weights, and adjust layer classification values to define your analysis.
 Then, run the modeler, visualize results, and optionally save the result as an item in your organization or portal.

-Understanding weighted overlay
+Understand weighted overlay

 Weighted overlay has three conceptual steps.
 First, each raster layer is assigned a weight, as a percentage, in the analysis.
 This allows you to emphasize the relative importance of each layer in the analysis.
 Second, values within each raster layer are mapped to a common suitability scale.
 This allows you to compare the different types of information in each raster layer.
 Third, all raster layers in the analysis are overlaid.
 Each raster cell’s suitability value is multiplied by its layer weight and totaled with the values of other raster cells it overlays.
 The result is a suitability value that is used for symbology in the output raster layer.

 In the illustration, the two input rasters have been reclassified to a suitability scale of 1 to 3.
 Each raster is weighted with a percent influence.
 The cell values are multiplied by their weight, and the results are added together to create the output raster.
-For example, in the upper-left cell, the values for the two inputs become (2 * 0.75) = 1.5 and (3 * 0.25) = 0.75.
+For example, in the upper left cell, the values for the two inputs become (2 * 0.75) = 1.5 and (3 * 0.25) = 0.75.
 The sum of 1.5 and 0.75 is 2.25.
-The final value is rounded to 2 as the output is an integer raster layer.
+The final value is rounded to 2, as the output is an integer raster layer.

-Configuring the Suitability Modeler widget
+Configure the Suitability Modeler widget

 - Add the Suitability Modeler widget to your app.

 - In the Configuration panel, choose one of the following options for Starting state: